January 19, 2001

 - Connecting ideas in the site

-Evaluation criteria for site design and customer development ideas
+Evaluation Criteria for web site design and customer development ideas

 For the interests of the Fraser Institute